Entropy Inequalities for Sums in Prime Cyclic Groups: Proof of Theorem

 \subsection{Function ordering by majorization}

 Consider two real-valued functions $f$ and $g$ in $\zpz$.
 We write $f \prec g$ if for all $r=1,\cdots,p-1$

 and

 In this case, we call that $f$ is majorized by $g$.
-If the equality condition \eqref{eqn:maj_equality} is not satisfied, we write $f \prec_{\text{weak}} g$ and call $f$ is weakly majorized by $g$.
-It is classical that the majorization of finitely many supported functions imply the inequality of the convex functional sums \cite{HLP88:book, Arn12:book, MOA11:book}.
-For our purpose especially for $p=+\infty$, we include infintley many supported functions as well.
-We are not aware of the following simple implication of the weak majorization. \begin{prop} Assume that $f$ and $g$ are non-negative functions in $\zpz$ and $f\prec_{\text{weak}} g$.
-For any continuous convex function $\Phi:\mathbb{R}\to\mathbb{R}$ with $\Phi(0)=0$,
+It is classical that the majorization of finitely many supported functions imply the inequality of the convex functional sums \cite{HLP88:book, Arn12:book, MOA11:book}. \begin{lem}\cite[Proposition 3-C.1]{MOA11:book} Assume that $f$ and $g$ are non-negative functions in $\zpz$ and $f\prec g$.
+For any convex function $\Phi:\mathbb{R}\to\mathbb{R}$,

-\end{prop} \begin{proof} First, we assume that $f$ and $g$ are finitely many supported.
-Since $f\prec_{\text{weak}} g$ and they are non-negative, there exists $\xi_{ij}\geq 0$ such that